Need to talk? Call 1800 882 436.

 What is shared decision making in healthcare?

-Shared decision making in healthcare is where a patient and healthcare professional make important decisions together that relate to the patient’s health.
+Shared decision making in healthcare is where you and your healthcare professional make important decisions together that relate to your health.

 Decisions often need to be made in healthcare.
 For example, you might need to decide: